This page describes some of the best practices observed for bot development.

 lru-cache package listed in the Useful libraries section is a great option.

 Try to make use of concurrency to maximize performance.
 For example, if you are firing multiple http requests to fetch on-chain data, you can use the

 ethers-multicall package to fetch all the data in a single http request.
 Also, if firing multiple network calls, you can fire all the requests at the same time using something like

-Be sure to obfuscate sensitive information, such as API keys, in your code.
+Be sure to protect sensitive information, such as API keys, in your code.
 Bot images are stored in a public repository where anyone can access and inspect the code.
-See the pattern for hiding sensitive data.
+See the pattern for protecting sensitive data.

 Beware of case-sensitivity

 When comparing addresses in your code, be mindful of case-sensitivity.
 The SDK will return addresses in the

 TransactionEvent as lowercase, but if you are comparing to a checksum address it will not be equal.